• Skip to secondary menu

 DIY Cornhole Boards Without Plywood

-I added a middle brace to make sure my boards don’t warp in the middle!
+I added a middle brace to make sure my custom cornhole boards don’t end up warping in the middle!

 Now the legs are slightly tricky…everywhere online just says to prop it up on a table and cut them at the angle that makes them lay flat.
 I did this, and it happened to be exactly a 10 degree off square cut!
 Now the actual length was right around 11 3/8″ but I cannot guarantee that is the length so maybe cut them a hair long, check the height and then trim them down as needed!